vilmibm/gh-ext-dol/guide.md

 go run . auth
 going to search for auth in vilmibm/gh-ask

-go run . -R cli/cli auth
+go run . --repo cli/cli auth
 going to search for auth in cli/cli
 ```

 In the first invocation, the result of `gh.CurrentRepository()` is used.
-In the second, the value of `-R` is respected.
+In the second, the value of `--repo` is respected.

 ### Calling a GitHub API